-Important: You should not relink with DBMS support unless you have the appropriate DBMS support (SQLNet, DB2, unixODBC) installed on your machine.
+Important: You should not relink with DBMS support unless you have the appropriate DBMS support (Oracle Net (formerly SQLNet), DB2, unixODBC) installed on your machine.
 Without this support, the link option will fail.

 3.5 Installing the Web Interface CGI Binary